blockstreet/content/education.md

 The types of people who purchase cryptocurrencies are as diverse as you'd find in the stock market.
 There are many currencies, each of the top coins promising to solve existing shortcomings of the centralized systems in our modern day society, as well as create new applications only possible using blockchain technology.

 #### Day Traders
 Just like in the stock market, there are people who seek to profit from the flucuations in the price of cryptocurrencies.
 They purchase a currency when the price is low, and sell it when the price is high.
-However, many cryptocurrencies are far more volatile, and have the potential of gaining or losing upwards of 20% of their value in a single day.
+Many cryptocurrencies are far more volatile than stocks, and have the potential of gaining or losing upwards of 20% of their value in a single day.
 This makes for a very profitable outcome if a trader is able to time the market ups and downs.

 #### Holders
 Some people believe that cryptocurrencies are a natural progression for society.
 They believe that eventually, cryptocurrencies like Bitcoin or Ethereum will become common-place, and used for everything from paying your electricity bill to purchasing food at a restaurant.
 By purchasing now at a discounted price, they believe the value of their currency will exponentially increase with demand.